Analysis | What You Need to Know as the Brexit Deadline Nears

 Just as the Brexit saga was about to come to an end, it got more dramatic and a lot more confusing.
 An already uncertain process was thrown into disarray as the U.K. Parliament twice rejected the divorce deal that Prime Minister Theresa May negotiated with the European Union.
-The exit day deadline of March 29 looks set to be extended, perhaps even for a year or more, giving Brexit’s opponents more time to reverse or at least soften the split.
-At the same time, the threat of a disruptive no-deal exit hasn’t gone away and businesses are scrambling to prepare.
+The original exit day deadline of March 29 has been extended until April 12, postponing the risk of a disruptive no-deal exit that has businesses scrambling to prepare.

 1. Where’s this drama going?